UtkarshShah0/sort/README.md

 # sort
-It is a sorting function that sorts list using selection sorting<br>
+It is a sorting program that sorts list using selection sort<br>

 <h1>Built in</h1>
 It is made in python